 Mixing up velocity and acceleration

-Velocity tells you how fast position changes.
-Acceleration tells you how fast velocity changes.
-If those roles are mixed, the equation choice usually goes wrong immediately.
+Velocity tells you how fast position changes; acceleration tells you how fast velocity changes.
+If those roles get mixed at Step 2, the equation choice usually goes wrong immediately.

 Ignoring the sign convention

-Direction matters.
-If upward is positive, then downward acceleration in free fall must be negative.
-A wrong sign can produce an answer that looks numerically correct in size but is physically wrong.
+A wrong sign can produce an answer that looks numerically right in size but is physically wrong.
+Re-check the direction you chose as positive in Step 1.

 Using the wrong formula for the known data